 If you have collections reporting, you should contact the collection agencies and try work out settlements.
 Ask if the agencies would remove the collections as a one-time courtesy.
 While they are not obligated, some are willing to do so.

 We would also encourage anyone in situations like these to meet with a credit counselor to get more help and guidance and create a plan for success.

 Do you have any numbers and stats for medical debt?
 How much medical debt do people have on average?

 A study that was published by Health Affairs in 2018 found that one in six Americans have past-due medical collections on their credit report.
 Around 53% amount to less than $600 each.

 Do you have any further questions about how your credit score can be affected by medical collections that we didn’t cover?
 Let us know in the comments below!

 * Pelican State CU membership required to take advantage of free credit counseling services.
 Visit pelicanstatecu.com/join to become a member.
 You have the right to a free credit report from AnnualCreditReport.com or 877-322-8228, the ONLY authorized source under federal law.
 Credit counseling is not intended to give you financial advice, but the financial education you need to make informed decisions.
 Results may vary.
 Pelican and its employees are not responsible for any claim, suit, action or damage resulting from credit counseling.

 April is certified through the National Association of Certified Credit Counselors and also through the Credit Union National Association as a Certified Financial Counselor.
-She has assisted countless Pelican members with credit and budgeting issues.
+She’s helped countless Pelican members improve their credit and their budgets!